 Anyway, I just got started using this method a couple of months ago, but already I’ve been seeing great improvements in my learning workflow.

-I better retained what I read.
+And because of the improved levels of processing, I better retained what I read.

 Note Taking Tips from your Favorite Bloggers and Vloggers